jaseknighter/flora/README.md

 #### Sequencing the L-system
-Flora leverages L-systems to algorithmically generate music, taking the angles written into L-system sentences as indicators of a change in pitch.

 ##### The Flora alphabet

+##### Changes in pitch
+Flora leverages L-systems to algorithmically generate music, taking the angles written into L-system sentences as indicators of an increase or decrease in pitch.
+The amount of change in pitch is set by the angle measured in radians multiplied by the current pitch.
+Currently, the changes in pitch are quantized, so if an angle multiplied by the current pitch is not greater than a whole number, the pitch stays the same.

 ### Bandsaw
 ## Requirements